Setchūbai: Plot

 The book begins on October 3, 2040 (Meiji 173) in Tokyo.
-Two men, a host and a guest, both of whom are unnamed, discuss how powerful and wealthy Japan has become.
-The host stated that he did not understand how Japan recovered from poor conditions in 1880 (Meiji 13), in which Japan experienced political strife, and in the period 1883-1886 (Meiji 16-19), in which political discussion had declined.
+Two unnamed men, a host and a guest, discuss how powerful and wealthy Japan has become.
+The host states that he does not understand how Japan recovered from poor conditions in 1880 (Meiji 13), in which Japan experienced political strife, and in the period 1883-1886 (Meiji 16-19), when political discussion had declined.
 The guest responds by showing two books, titled "Plum Blossoms in Snow" and "Songbirds Among Flowers."
 They describe the main character and his eventual wife, Kunino Motoi (国野 基) and Tominaga Haru (富永 春 or お春 O-haru).
 These notebooks were written by a professor and his wife.
 The convention involving a novel opening with a discussion among unnamed men was common in the Tokugawa period.

 The primary story is set in the years 1886–1890 (Meiji 19–23).
 Kunino adopts an alias and moves to Tokyo in order to become involved in politics.
 He meets a former samurai and promises to marry the samurai's daughter, Haru, but decides not to meet her until he has established himself.
 However Kunino is forced to keep a low profile when the government enacts a round of persecution.
 Haru's parents die, and her only possession is a photograph of Kunino since her uncle has her parents' former possessions.
 In Meiji 19 she attends a speech given by Kunino, now ill and using his real name.

 Haru decides to financially sponsor and support Kunino, who works to unite the different political groups in Japan, and assists him as he experiences financial difficulties and becomes incarcerated, despite the fact that her uncle wants her to marry another man.
 She does not learn of Kunino's former identity until she shows him the photograph.
 Haru's uncle reveals that her father had written a will which gives Kunino the family estate.
 They marry, and continue to be involved in politics.